 Haul yourself out of the water on to a deck without struggle

 There is usually a time limit on these tasks as well.
 These distances will vary and some facilities may include modified or other skill tests, but this gives you an idea of what to expect.
 It is also important to note, that your swim test will most likely take place in salt water – cold, salt water.
 Diving 30 feet may seem only somewhat challenging in a warm pool or lake, but it is harder in 50-degree salt water that keeps you buoyant.
 You cannot over prepare yourself for this swim test and receiving professional instruction is highly recommended.
 In a sentence, practice, practice, practice!
+If you do get a chance to swim test, congratulations!
+Most people never get the opportunity to swim test.

 You already show signs of drive and ambition by seeking out how to become a dolphin trainer.
 Continue to educate yourself about this industry.
 Take action!
 Don’t just think about practicing your pushups, actually practice!
 [How to Do the Perfect Push Up].
 And overall, you must endure.
 You are not the only one who wants to work with dolphins and there are not a lot of spots available.
 So keep pursuing, check out the other resources this site and one day you will be the one giving someone advice on how to become a dolphin trainer.